Scam messages have been sent out in the Tax Administration’s name. Read more about scams.

 When do I need to pay gift tax?

-All kinds of assets and property given as a gift are subject to gift tax – not only amounts of money but also securities, fund units, shares in a housing company, real estate, cars and even animals and valuables.
+All kinds of gifts are subject to gift tax – not only amounts of money but also securities, fund units, shares in a housing company, real estate, cars and even animals and valuables.

-The person receiving the gift is the party accountable for gift tax.
-You must pay gift tax, if
+The gift tax is payable by the person receiving the gift.
+You must pay gift tax if

-The person receiving the gift must also complete a gift tax return.
+The person receiving the gift must also file a gift tax return.
 More instructions for filing and paying

-How much can you donate free of tax?
+How much can you donate without gift tax?

 What is the correct way to calculate the gift tax for multiple gifts?